bemozi/bemozi.github.io/CONTRIBUTING.md

 ## Contributing to Statim

 We appreciate your interest in contributing to Statim.
-To ensure a smooth collaboration, please review these guidelines thoroughly before submitting a pull request or filing an issue.
+Please review these guidelines thoroughly before submitting to ensure a smooth collaboration.

 ## Reporting Bugs